Radzen Blazor Studio provides a powerful design time UI for adding Blazor components and HTML elements.

 Cut, copy and paste

 You can cut, copy and paste components by selecting them and pressing ctrl+x, ctrl+c, ctrl+v (macOS users should use cmd instead of ctrl).
-You can also use the component context menu.
+You can also use the component context menu or the “…” button in the component toolbar.

-You can delete component by selecting it first and then clicking the Delete button.
-You can also use the context menu.
+You can delete component by selecting it first and then clicking the Delete button from the toolbar “…” menu.
+You can also use the context menu or backspace.

 After selecting a Blazor component you will see all of its properties (ones that are decorated with the